RimuTec/faker/README.md

 - Rut()
 - Sin()

-## Company
+## Company *
-This class is on par with Ruby Faker for default locale ("en").
+This class is on par with Ruby Faker for all 51 built-in and custom locales.
 - AustralianBusinessNumber()
 - Bs()
 - Buzzword()